 Presently, major regional centres of arbitration exist in Hong Kong, Singapore, Kuala Lumpur, Seoul and elsewhere.
 Professor Simões detailed the recent considerations given to establishing a seat of arbitration in Macau with a specialized focus on commercial matters undertaken in Portuguese among parties in nations utilizing the language.
 Simões detailed how at present there is no significant movement to establish a formal seat, however, this could conceivably change in the future were Beijing to wish to establish one.

 Simões addressed a diverse audience of lawyers, law students, law professors and business and community leaders and took questions including those on the increasing expansion of commercially focused non-governmental organizations vis-a-vis nation-states.

 Opportunities and challenges in APAC trans-national legal practice

 On February 18th, Professor James Cooper of California Western School of Law chaired a panel focused on trends and best practices in international law practice with a particular emphasis on the Asia-Pacific legal markets.
 The panel included Bill Hornung of PriceHorne LLC, Fernando Dias Simões of the Faculty of Law at the University of Macau, Kam Li of Procopio and John Grimley of Asia Law Portal.

-Hornung and Li in particular provided insight on their respective experiences in facilitating inbound investment into California and other jurisdictions from Japan and China – and how law students might wish to forge similar careers.
-Panelists also provided insight into how best to maintain high ethical standards and cultural awareness and sensitivity to help increase results for all parties to cross-border transactions.
+Hornung and Li in particular provide insight into their respective experiences in facilitating inbound investment into California and other jurisdictions from Japan and China – and how law students might wish to forge similar careers.
+Panellists also provided insight into how best to maintain high ethical standards and cultural awareness and sensitivity to help increase results for all parties to cross-border transactions.